skulljs/skulljs.github.io/content/en/docs/how-to/deployment/pm2.md

 ```

 1. Enter the name of the app
-1. Enter the ip or the name of the remote server which you want to deploy your app
+1. Enter the ip address or the name of the remote server where you wish to deploy your application.
    {{< alert icon="👉" >}}
-We recommend to enter the name rather of the ip to make sure you don't have problem with certificate.
+   We recommend to enter the name rather than the ip address to make sure you don't encounter problems with certificates.
    {{< /alert >}}
-1. Enter the port of the remote server which you want to deploy your app
+1. Enter the port of the remote server where you wish to deploy your application.
-1. Select which hypertext transfer protocol do you want to use
+1. Select which hypertext transfer protocol do you would like to use.
    {{< alert icon="👉" >}}
-Select HTTPS requires you to make the optional step.
+   Selecting HTTPS requires you to make the optional step.
 This is recommended.
    {{< /alert >}}
-1. Select PM2 when the CLI ask for manager
+1. Select PM2 when the CLI prompts you to select a manager

 ### Setup the folder on the remote server